arh450/movie-phood/README.md

 An application to supply the user with a random selection of a movie, food item and beverage based on thier selections they enter.

 ## Technologies
-This app runs in the browser and features a responsive layout using Materialize.css and is dynamically updated with jQuery/JavaScript.
+This app runs in the browser and features a responsive layout using Materialize and is dynamically updated with jQuery/JavaScript.
+We also used, Click Charts for the flow chart, Postman to test our APIs, Photoshop for image editing, Canva & Pixaboy for the logo that amazing Megan created.
+APIs used were TMDB, The Cocktail Database, and The Meal Database.

 Other technology used: